xbeat/Machine-Learning/README.md

 When choosing a machine learning model, dataset size plays a crucial role.
 Smaller datasets often benefit from simpler models, while larger datasets can leverage more complex algorithms.
 Let's explore this relationship using Python examples.

+## Avoiding CICD Pitfalls A  on Anti-Patterns

+CI/CD Anti-Patterns Overview

+CI/CD anti-patterns are common mistakes and inefficient practices that hinder the effectiveness of Continuous Integration and Continuous Deployment processes.
+These patterns can lead to slower development cycles, reduced code quality, and increased deployment risks.
+In this presentation, we'll explore several CI/CD anti-patterns and their solutions, providing practical examples and actionable advice for improving your development pipeline.

 ## Comparing MLE and EM Techniques

 Introduction to MLE and EM